sumamakhan761/Data-science-interview-questions/Probability.md

      - DoorDash - A group of 10 friends randomly choose seats at a movie theater with 20 seats in a row.
 What is the probability that all 10 friends end up sitting next to each other?
     - Airnb - A company wants to know the average age of its customers.
 They randomly select 100 customers and find that the average age is 35 with a standard deviation of 5 years.
 What is the 95% confidence interval for the true average age of the company's customers?
           - IBM - A manufacturing company produces light bulbs, and the probability of a bulb being defective is 0.05.
 If a package contains 10 bulbs, what is the probability that exactly 2 bulbs are defective
+          - MicroSoft - A company has a website with a 5% conversion rate.
+They want to test a new design to see if it improves the conversion rate.
+They randomly show the new design to 100 users and the old design to another 100 users.
+The new design results in 10 conversions, while the old design results in 5 conversions.
+Is the new design statistically significant?
+    - Amazon - A website has two versions of an advertisement: one with a blue background and one with a red background.
+You want to determine which version is more effective at getting users to click on the ad.
+You randomly show one version to 100 users and the other version to another 100 users.
+The blue ad is clicked on by 30 users and the red ad is clicked on by 40 users.
+What is the probability that the red ad is more effective, given this data?

   </details>